 Winter is the season of rest and reflection but also a time when we are expected to gather with our loved ones to celebrate.
 These two ideas do not need to be mutually exclusive but rather they serve as a counter-balance to each other.
 The Winter Solstice marks the space between the ending and the beginning.
 The darkest night of the year holds the spark of conception and rebirth within it.
-This is why we come together and celebrate.
-Just make sure to also take care of your own sacred Self throughout this long winter season.
+This is why we feel the need to come together and celebrate.
+While 2020 has thrown us all a curve ball when it comes to us gathering indoors, there are still ways to stay connected and be together either virtually or with a heartfelt phone call.
+It is more important than ever to also take care of your own sacred Self throughout this long winter season.

 What is seasonal self-care?

 Simply put, seasonal self-care is the practice of aligning your energy to the ebb and flow of the solar cycle and its seasonal effects.
 During the winter months, the earth is stripped bare as her life force retreats inward to rest and reflect.
 Energy is no longer bursting forth with life in the bright sunshine, as the longer nights and short days demand that growth is halted and energy is conserved.

 So, too, do we feel the instinct to rest and reflect.
 It is perfectly natural to want to shut out the world and retreat into the comforts of home.
 Rather than fighting any kind of slow down or shift, find ways to respect, embrace and use it.
 By aligning ourselves with this seasonal cycle we are tapping into deep traditions of living in harmony with the earth, rather than against it.
 You are under no obligation to keep up with the frantic pace of “the holidays” or conform to the commercial and capitalist expectations of this season.

 - Schedule in some alone time.
 Even if it’s only for 10 minutes at a time, taking a moment to step away from all of the demands, energy and expectations of others to clear your mind with help recharge your energy.